 Preheat oven to 350 degrees Fahrenheit and line a large, rimmed baking sheet with parchment paper.

-In a large mixing bowl, combine the oats, nuts and seeds and salt.
+In a large mixing bowl, combine the oats, nuts, chopped dates, and seeds and salt.
 Microwave for 5 minutes.

 Bake until lightly golden, about 21 to 24 minutes.
 (For extra-clumpy granola, press the granola down with your spatula to create a more even layer).
 The granola will further crisp up as it cools for 10 – 15 minutes.